angular/angular/aio/content/guide/deprecations.md

 {@a loadChildren}
 ### loadChildren string syntax

 When Angular first introduced lazy routes, there wasn't browser support for dynamically loading additional JavaScript.
 Angular created our own scheme using the syntax `loadChildren: './lazy/lazy.module#LazyModule'` and built tooling to support it.
-Now that ECMAScript dynamic import is a standard and is supported in many browsers, it's time for Angular applications to use this new syntax.
+Now that ECMAScript dynamic import is supported in many browsers, Angular is moving toward this new syntax.

-In v8, the string syntax for the [`loadChildren`](api/router/LoadChildren) route specification was deprecated, in favor of new syntax that uses an `import` statement.
+In v8, the string syntax for the [`loadChildren`](api/router/LoadChildren) route specification was deprecated, in favor of new syntax that uses `import()` syntax.

 Before: